Adult Activities

 The Social Action Committee promotes justice and opportunity for all people.
 This is done through a combination of service, advocacy, education and partnerships with grassroots organizations; and by supporting the Unitarian Universalist Service Committee (UUSC) mission to meet needs in the areas of economic justice, civil liberties, environmental justiceand humanitarian crises.

-See the Social Action link at left for more information, or for upcoming events see the calendar at the link above.
+See the Social Action link at left for more information, or for upcoming events see the calendar at the link above or the News & Events heading above.

 Social Activities